FauxFaux/taglibhandler/README.txt

 -- Lost functionality by using Taglib Handler instead of the Windows Default.

    You will lose: The ability to write to tags, and the ability to view some tags.
-   You will gain: The ability to read id3v2.4 tags with utf-8.
+   You will gain: The ability to read a whole new set of tags, including id3v2.4 tags with utf-8.

 -- License (MIT):